yowashi23/plagiarism-detector/README.md

-# plagiarism-detector
+# search-engine
-Plagiarism detector and approximate search engine using MinHash
+Search engine using MinHash